damasceno-dev/myRecipeBook-Infrastructure/README.md

    * admin profile: it is going to provide the permissions needed.
    * resource creator profile: it is going to create the resources needed.

-This way you don't need to use the aws root key and increase the security
+This way you don't need to use the aws root key and the security is increased

 ## Initial AWS Configuration